 Only pleural mesothelioma has official stages.
 Because they are less common, pericardial and peritoneal mesothelioma are classified as “early” or “advanced” depending on the spread of the cancer.

 Mesothelioma patients and their loved ones will likely hear this word a lot.
 “Metastasis” refers to how much the cancer has spread into other parts of the body.
 Mesothelioma develops slowly over several decades.
 As a result, it may have already metastasized by the time doctors make a diagnosis.
 This makes the cancer much harder to treat.
 Most mesothelioma patients are not diagnosed until the later stages of the disease.

 Other Mesothelioma Prognosis Factors

-- Mesothelioma survivors – Currently, there is no known cure for mesothelioma.
-However, many patients have felt some relief from symptoms by combining traditional medical treatments with alternative treatments.
-This includes following a modified and nutritious diet, and practicing stress-reduction techniques.
+- Alternative Care: Some patients have lived longer by combining medical treatments with alternative care.
+This includes following a modified and nutritious diet and practicing stress-reduction techniques.